 So, to the third option.
 Periodically, I’ve tried looking for something very similar as I though it would be an obvious thing to make and sell, but never managed to find anything.
 So when Matt’s blog post popped up, I went straight to Amazon to find something similar.
 Indeed, it looks like most of these units have been on the market less than 6 months.

-Matt bought his because he’s bought a new Rivian electric SUV, which, as Jeff Bezos was an investor, doesn’t support CarPlay or Android Auto, but has its own touchscreen interface incorporating Alexa.
-Which is probably okay if you just want to play music, but you don’t get access to the various apps on your phone – especially podcast and audiobook apps, or Google Maps.
+Matt bought his because he’s bought a new Rivian electric SUV.
+As Jeff Bezos was an investor in Rivian, it doesn’t support CarPlay or Android Auto.
+Instead, has its own touchscreen interface incorporating Amazon’s Alexa.
+And that’s probably okay if you just want to play music, but you don’t get access to the various apps on your phone – especially podcast and audiobook apps, or Google Maps.
 Sure, pretty much every car nowadays has a built-in SatNav, but Google Maps also has live traffic data and live re-planning of routes whilst driving, in case a quicker route becomes available.
 I understand that Tesla cars also don’t support Android Auto or CarPlay, although you’ll never catch me driving a Tesla for as long as Elon Musk is associated with the company.

-There are several other models, all by different Chinese manufacturers that I’ve previously never heard of, which have some additional features:
+There are several other models, all by different Chinese manufacturers that I’ve previously never heard of.
+Some of these have some additional features: